 Ioan has been self-employed as an actor for 35 years and is delighted to see the recent growth of creative companies and individuals in West Wales.
 'People Speak Up are at the forefront of that growth and have already embedded themselves in the local creative landscape.
 You also get the feeling that there’s so much more to come - and that’s truly invigorating.”

 Summar is an agency support worker, working in many projects around Carmarthenshire. ' I do this job because I want to help those who need it most, I'm on the board of PSU because I love the community involvement that has and will come from this project.
 I strongly believe that any form of creative outlet can be tremendously healing for all ages and backgrounds.'

 Kate originally trained as a musician playing clarinet, saxophone and piano, although nowadays tends to stick to teaching herself the ukulele.

-Having worked in the arts for 20 years Kate has moved round the UK working in a number of venues as a programmer, commercial and sales manager, run a rural touring scheme and is now the General Manager for Neath based Theatr Na Nog.
+Having worked in the arts for 20 years Kate has moved round the UK working in a number of venues as a programmer, commercial and sales manager, run a rural touring scheme was previously General Manager for Neath based Theatr Na Nog.

 In her spare time she is a reiki practitioner and particularly enjoys treating animals.

 Carole Ann writes short stories and poetry, and also articles on local history.
 She has had work published in a number of literary journals and magazines.
 She is the founding secretary of Llanelli Writers' Circle and was appointed editor of the annual periodical Amrywiaeth Llanelli Miscellany, in 2011, by the Llanelli Branch of the WEA (Affiliate of Addysg Oedolion Cymru / Adult Learning Wales).
 As an amateur photographer she also loves to combine words with pictures.